 He earned back-to-back Emmy nominations in 2006 and 2007 for his performance opposite former Tufts University classmate Hank Azaria in the weekly dramedy Huff

 (2007).
-With 2008 came yet another Emmy nomination—this time for his guest role on the hit FX series Nip/Tuck
+In 2008 came yet another Emmy nomination—this time for his guest role on the hit FX series Nip/Tuck

 —and in 2009 he appeared as Nathan Detroit in the Broadway revival of Guys and Dolls.